 - Broken catalytic converter

-Otherwise, the severity of the issue will depend on where you hear the noise.
+If not, then the severity of the issue will depend on when exactly you hear the noise.

 A Rattling Noise When Driving Over Speed Bumps